squattingmonk/nasher/README.md

 matched, it will be placed in that directory.
 Otherwise, it is placed into the directory `unknown` in the project root.

+If an extracted file would overwrite a newer version, you will be prompted to overwrite the file.
+You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

 You can initialize a project with the contents of a `.mod`, `.erf`, or `.hak` file by running: